braedonkwan/Spotify-Guess-the-Song-Game/README.md

 # 📝 Notes
 - Ensure all players are on the same LAN as server for local multiplayer.
 - WebSocket URL in .env must match your local IP and port.
+- Spotify must be open on the device playing the music.